Monero is a secure, untraceable and resilient digital currency. Read Monero vs Bitcoin: Privacy and Design Trade-offs.

 Many people run the daemon from a terminal interface, especially if they are running a VPS.
 You may also want to do this if you want to stay in-sync without keeping the wallet open.

-This guide will cover using Windows, Mac, and Linux.
-This assumes you have a 64-bit operating system.
-If your computer was made since 2005, it is likely 64-bit.
+This guide will cover using Windows, Mac, and Linux and assumes you have a 64-bit operating system.

-If You Already Have the GUI Running (All Operating Systems)
+If You Already Have the Monero GUI Running (All Operating Systems)

 If you are running the official Monero GUI, it will prompt you to run the daemon locally by default.
 This is the same as running a full node.
 Specify “localhost” as the daemon address in settings and click “start daemon”.
-You can manually specify daemon options in the “daemon startup flags” if desired.
+You can manually specify daemon options in the “daemon startup flags” if desired e.g., --prune-blockchain.
 The GUI should start and stop the daemon process automatically.

 Run a Monero Node on Windows